 Royal Bank of Canada's commitment

-RBC is a leader in sustainability, another key area of focus for responsible investors.
-RBC's approach to sustainability is central to its business and stated purpose: to help clients thrive and communities prosper.
+RBC is committed to sustainability, another key area of focus for responsible investors.
+RBC’s approach to sustainability is central to its business and stated purpose: to help clients thrive and communities prosper.
 RBC is listed as a holding in several responsible investing indexes, including Pax Ellevate Management’s Impax Global Women’s Leadership Index and the FTSE4Good Index.
 Additionally, RBC received the 2021 Catalyst Award for initiatives that have accelerated progress for women and elevated inclusion within its organization.

 We also believe capital can be a force for positive change, as clearly demonstrated by RBC's new business target: $500 billion in sustainable finance by 2025 and net-zero emissions in lending by 2050, which is aligned with the global goals of the Paris Agreement.